bradtraversy/coding-with-ai-course-resources/context/features/editor-settings-spec.md

 - Minimap toggle (default: off)
 - Theme dropdown: vs-dark, monokai, github-dark (default: vs-dark)
 - Store in JSON column `editorPreferences` on User model
+- Create and run a migration for the database (Never db push)
 - Create server action to update preferences
 - Apply settings to Monaco editor component
 - Auto-save on change (no save button)
 - Show success toast on save
 - Create EditorPreferencesContext for client components
-- Create database migration (no db push)